 In order to achieve this, we need plenty of oxygen and dry wood, which we just won’t achieve with soaked wood.

-Further to all of the above, one of the beautiful aspects of meat smoking is it is very a less is more approach to cooking.
+Further to all of the above, one of the best things about meat smoking is that it’s a ‘less is more‘ approach to cooking.
 It’s all about being stripped back and nuanced.
 If we generate too much smoke, then it will overwhelm the meat and make it inedible.
-Any added flavors from rubs, brines or flavored wood chips will be completely lost if you let smoke run riot in your smoker chamber.
+Any added flavors from rubs, brines, or flavored wood chips will be completely lost if you let smoke run riot in your smoker chamber.